Showing posts with label Jung. Show all posts

 Often defined as a polymath because of the multiplicity of his interests, scientific, antiquarian and esoteric, an equally useful and perhaps preciser definition of the philosopher-physician Thomas Browne (1605-82) is that of early or proto-psychologist.

-As a doctor practising in the 17th century Browne had plenty of occasion to observe mental trauma through sickness, disease and bereavement.
+As a doctor practising in the 17th century Browne had plenty of occasion to observe mental trauma through endemic sickness, disease and bereavement.
 Living through one of the most psychologically disturbed times in English history he also witnessed extremes of human behaviour during the Civil war and its consequences.

-The four primary elements of Browne's proto-psychology include - his own capacity for self-analysis, his lifelong interest in people, usage of proper-noun symbolism in his writings and a fascination with the inner world of dreams.
-Furthermore, modern scholarship has recently detected a remarkable relationship between Browne's proto-psychology to Carml Jung's analytical psychology.
+In essence the four primary elements of Browne's proto-psychology are - first, his capacity for self-analysis, secondly his lifelong interest in people, thirdly his proper-noun symbolism and lastly, his fascination with the inner world of dreams.
+Furthermore, modern scholarship has recently detected a remarkable relationship between Browne's proto-psychology to that of Carl Jung's analytical psychology.

 Officially published in 1643 Browne's Religio Medici remains a classic of World literature; its thought-provoking soliloquies reward the attention of casual reader and academic alike.